erf-model/ERF/Docs/sphinx_doc/TimeAdvance.rst

 Acoustic Sub-stepping
 ---------------------

-When solving the fully compressible equation set, we sub-step the acoustic modes within each Runge-Kutta stage.
+When solving the fully compressible equation set, by default we substep the acoustic modes within each Runge-Kutta stage.

-We first recall the equations in the following form, here defining :math:`\mathbf{R}` for each equation to include all additional terms that contribute to the time evolution.
+Recall the equations in the following form, here defining :math:`\mathbf{R}` for each equation to include all additional terms that contribute to the time evolution.

 .. math::